New Zealand v England Summer Internationals 2024 TV channel, live stream, kick-off time | Radio Times

 Check out how to watch New Zealand v England in a Summer Internationals 2024 match, including TV details and more.

-England begin a two-Test series against Rugby World Cup finalists New Zealand, heading to Dunedin for the first game of their summer tour.
+England play the second of their games against Rugby World Cup finalists New Zealand, this time heading to Auckland after the All Blacks' 16-15 win in Dunedin.

-Steve Borthwick’s side warmed up by dispatching Japan 52-17 with plenty of positives, but face a different beast entirely in the All Blacks.
-And while the All Blacks still represent one of rugby’s toughest tests, they are in a state of transition as they enter a new era under Scott ‘Razor’ Robertson.
+Steve Borthwick's side made the first Test a real arm wrestle and were a whisker away from winning if Marcus Smith had landed some crucial kicks.
+Smith has been backed to overcome that setback this weekend after marshalling England's attack well throughout the game.

-Razor coached Super Rugby side Crusaders to seven consecutive titles and was virtually a shoo-in for the All Blacks job following Ian Foster’s departure.
-Although there is a sense of nervousness for the Kiwis, who are without the likes of Sam Whitelock, Brodie Retallick, Sam Cane, Aaron Smith and Richie Mo'unga – all are either recently retired or unavailable.
+The big factor for the Kiwis this weekend is the fact they play at Eden Park, where they have not lost since a 23-20 defeat to France in 1994.
+Since then, they've won a remarkable 48 Tests and drawn twice.

 RadioTimes.com has rounded up everything you need to know about how to watch New Zealand v England on TV and online.